kubr2017/blog/README.md

 # About

-This project of learning example of Redux from Udemy.
+This project of learning example of Redux-Thunk from Udemy.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).